-Fall Winter Spring Summer Year 1 PBC 450 (2 units) PBC 451 (1 unit) 1 elective (1 unit, optional) Submit Dissertation Advisor Form Course or Independent Study in Statistics or Data Science - see Appendix 1 for details Up to 2 elective units (suggested PBC 401 and/or 402) Form and meet with dissertation ammittee 3 units of PBC 590 Consider applying for research grants Year 2 1 elective (1 unit) 2 units of PBC 590 Apply for research grants TA 1 quarter during year Annual review meeting 1 elective (1 unit) 2 units of PBC 590 PA/RA 1 elective (1 unit) 2 units of PBC 590 Qualifying exam PhD Prospectus Present in PBC seminar series PA/RA 3 units of PBC 590 Year 3 Apply for NSF DDIG TGS 500 Annual Review meeting TA 1 quarter during year TGS 500PA/RA TGS 500 PA/RA Present in PBC seminar series TGS 500 Latest allowed completion of Qualifying Exam and PhD Prospectus Year 4 TGS 500 TA 1 quarter during year Apply for research grants Annual Review meeting TGS 500PA/RA TGS 500 Should have applied for external grants by now Present in PBC seminar series PA • TGS 500 Year 5 TGS 500 PA/RA Annual Review meeting ● TGS 500 ●PA/RA TGS 500 PA/RA Defend and turn in dissertation Graduate submission of the student-faculty agreement.
+Fall Winter Spring Summer Year 1 PBC 450 (2 units) PBC 451 (1 unit) 1 elective (1 unit, optional) Submit Dissertation Advisor Form Course or Independent Study in Statistics or Data Science - see Appendix 1 for details Up to 2 elective units (suggested PBC 401 and/or 402) 3 elective units 1 unit PBC 590 Form and meet with dissertation committee & submit dissertation committee form 3 units of PBC 590 Consider applying for research grants Year 2 1 elective (1 unit) 2 units of PBC 590 Apply for research grants TA 1 quarter during year Annual review meeting 1 elective (1 unit) 2 units of PBC 590 PA or RA 1 elective (1 unit) 2 units of PBC 590 Qualifying exam PhD Prospectus Present in PBC seminar series PA or RA 3 units of PBC 590 RA Year 3 TGS 500 Annual Review meeting TA 1 quarter during year TGS 500PA or RA TGS 500 PA or RA Present in PBC seminar series TGS 500 Latest allowed completion of Qualifying Exam and PhD Prospectus RA Year 4 TGS 500 TA 1 quarter during year Apply for research grants Annual Review meeting TGS 500PA or RA TGS 500 Should have applied for external grants by now Present in PBC seminar series PA • TGS 500 • RA Year 5 TGS 500PA or RA1.
+Annual Review meeting • TGS 500 •PA or RA TGS 500 PA or RA Defend and turn in dissertation Graduate submission of the student-faculty agreement.
 Updated instructions to elaborate on the agreement are available in the link above.
 Please consider that PBC-499 units must not exceed half of the total units taken in the first three quarters at PBC.
 Learn more about these guidelines here, or contact PBC's Program Assistant if you need more information about this subject.

-PBC 590 is used to bring your total units/quarter to 3 units.
+^{}PBC 590 is used to bring your total units/quarter to 3 units.
 You can manage your elective and PBC 590 units for each quarter during your first two years as appropriate for you.
 The above scenario is just an example.